CSC3170-2022Fall/project-database-messing-system/Assignment2/Assignment description.md

      * `END_DATE`: The end date of a job history record.
 Should not be empty.
      * `JOB_ID`: Describe the job type of a job history record.
 Have the same format as `jobs.JOB_ID`.
      * `DEPARTMENT_ID`: Help to describe the department information of a job history record.
 Have the same format as `departments.DEPARTMENT_ID`.

-   Please carefully check the information above, and write the MySQL scripts inside [1.sql](solutions/1.sql) (stored in the [solutions](solutions) directory) following the instruction in the comments.
-Note that this is one of the files you need to pack inside the `solution.zip`.

-   For the numerical data type like integer and float, you might just use `DECIMAL(M,D)` and adjust `M` and `D`, where `M` is the maximum number of digits (the precision) and `D` is the number of digits to the right of the decimal point.
-For the string, you might use `VARCHAR(N)`, where `N` is the maximum length.
-For the engine of the tables, you can use any suitable one provided by MySQL.
-Note that the `MyISAM` engine doesn't support foreign key, although it' not required in this question (we have cancelled the foreign key checking, as it could be relevant to many issues like execution order).

-   After finishing [Q1](solutions/1.sql), you may execute it to see whether there is any error.
-When everything is okay, you can execute [db_insert.sql](data/db_insert.sql) (stored in the [data](data) directory) to check whether you can insert the test data.
-It consists of a feasible instance and you can use it to check whether your implementation from question 2 to 16 is correct with the test cases in the [test_cases](test_cases) directory.
-If you can't execute [db_insert.sql](data/db_insert.sql) without errors, you might receive 0 points.
-For keeping consistent with the test cases, in case that any alias name is required (e.g. "First Name"), the attributes in question 1 should be uppercase, while for question 2 to 16, you should also use uppercase (including the aggregation function names like `MAX`, `AVG`, etc.) though the words appeared in the questions are lowercase.
-For the following questions, please finish them in the files from [2.sql](solutions/2.sql) to [16.sql](solutions/16.sql) (also stored in the [solutions](solutions) directory).

 2. Show the first_name and last_name of all employees using alias name "First Name", "Last Name".